-The name of this blog is Regional First, due to the fact that many of my trips begin with a regional jet.
-That is less common in my travels than it used to be, but even for this trip with some pretty amazing products, the first leg of our big trip wasn’t exactly luxurious.
+Even for this trip with some pretty amazing products, the first leg of our big trip wasn’t exactly luxurious.
 It could have been worse since we nearly missed our bus.
 Thankfully, we just made it, and we took a bus from Milwaukee to O’Hare.
 Since we were flying out of O’Hare then back into Milwaukee, the one way bus connection just seemed easiest.
+To avoid the hassle of traveling, booking a bus charter or a used bus sales dealer is recommended especially if you’re going on a trip with a group of people.
+Some people aren’t aware of this, but charter bus transportation is actually quite comfortable, and great for sightseeing.
+The fact that they are so punctual is a huge plus as well.

 View of O’Hare on departure